Teradata/stampede/README.md

 Similarly, if you told the installer to copy `stampederc` file to `$HOME/.stampederc`, edit that file for your personal tasks.

 Whenever you create a new *Stampede* project, it will also get its own `$PROJECT_HOME/.stampederc` file, as we discuss next.

+### Building Java Components

+As of this release, there is a small Hadoop application written in Java, in `src/hadop/mapreduce-configuration`.
+It is used by the `bin/hadoop/mapreduce-prop` command.
+For your convenience, a pre-built jar file is already provided.
+However, it is built with Java 1.7 and Hadoop v1.0.3.
+So, you may need to rebuild it if you use an older version of Java or a different version of Hadoop.
+See `src/hadop/mapreduce-configuration/README.md` for details.

 ## Usage